10 Crypto Mistakes to Avoid

 This is the most common mistake in crypto, and it is directly connected to the first.
 People buy tokens based on price momentum, social media buzz, or a friend's recommendation without understanding the project's technology, use case, team, or token economics.
 It is the equivalent of buying shares in a company without knowing what it sells or how it makes money.

 The consequences can be severe.
-In 2016, investors poured over $150 million into The DAO, a decentralised investment fund built on Ethereum, without understanding the smart contract code it relied on.
+In 2016, investors poured over $150 million into The DAO, a decentralized investment fund built on Ethereum, without understanding the smart contract code it relied on.
 A vulnerability in that code was exploited, and $60 million in ETH was stolen.
 The incident was so significant it led to a hard fork of the entire Ethereum blockchain.
 The investors who lost money were not reckless gamblers.
 Many were early adopters who believed in the technology.
 They simply did not understand the specific risks of the system they were putting money into.

 Before you invest in any crypto project, you should be able to answer five basic questions: What problem does this project solve?
 Who is behind it?
 How does the token accrue value?
 Has the code been audited?
 And what is the total and circulating token supply?
 If you cannot answer these questions, you are not investing.
 You are speculating.
+Blockready's DYOR Checklist breaks this evaluation process into 75 structured items that cover exactly these dimensions.

 Mistake 3: Falling for the Cheap Coin Illusion